xin-huang/dadi-cli/docs/userguide/lowpass.md

 # dadi.LowPass Integration

-dadi-cli can utilize the LowPass module of dadi (url).
+dadi-cli can utilize the [LowPass module of dadi](https://dadi.readthedocs.io/en/latest/user-guide/low-pass/).
 This enables the ability to correct models based on the coverage each sample has.

 ## GenerateFs Input